Robert Caron, investor and attorney, dies at 52

 Lukens filed for bankruptcy in 2001 with his business in tatters.
 He eventually paid $4.75 million to settle a U.S. Securities and Exchange Commission lawsuit accusing him of running a Ponzi scheme, a type of investment fraud in which new investors’ money is used to pay off previous investors.

-Lukens left the region in 2002 and moved to Illinois, where is now facing criminal charges that he defrauded a woman he was dating.
+Lukens left the region in 2002 and moved to Illinois, where he is now facing criminal charges that he defrauded a woman he was dating.

 In the late 1990s, Caron also started investing with a fund in Orange County called DFJ Italia.
 It was, as a lawyer for its investors said in 2001, “not even remotely legitimate.”